 Elaboration: Different varieties are harvested at their best ripening time.
 They are separately fermented in French oak barrels, starting with battonage.
 Wine is aged 8 months in new French oak barrels, then bottled, and aged for a few months before release.

 Taste: Dry white wine with tropical fruit notes and light floral aromas in combination with a wide palate and big structure.
 Its complexity shows its character.

 Talking About the Wines:

--International Wine Report, April '17 gave 93 points to 2015 Joan Giné Blanc. "...This excellent wine...comes to life and opens with a bright bouquet of marzipan, blood orange rind, kumquat and suggestions of beeswax.
-The mid-palate weight is lovely as the wine currently reveals rich flavors of brioche, butternut squash, orange marmalade, honey, Pazzaz apple and suggestions of baking spices.
-Rice, dense and plush, with incredible aromatic and flavor range, the silky mouthfeel leads to an exceedingly long finish that delightfully lingers."
+-International Wine Report, April '17 gave 93 points to 2015 Joan Giné Blanc. "...This excellent wine... comes to life and opens with a bright bouquet of marzipan, blood orange rind, kumquat, and suggestions of beeswax.
+The mid-palate weight is lovely as the wine currently reveals rich flavors of brioche, butternut squash, orange marmalade, honey, Pazzaz apple, and suggestions of baking spices.
+Rice, dense, and plush, with incredible aromatic and flavours, the silky mouthfeel leads to an exceedingly long finish that delightfully lingers."

 -Wine Spectator Magazine, April '16 gave 90 points to 2014 Joan Giné Blanc.
 "Juicy peach and pineapple flavors mingle with almond and straw notes in this broad-textured white.
 Tangerine acidity gives way to a leesy finish.
 Bold, yet balanced."